 We took a leap and drove ourselves from South Africa to Uganda.
 I will be the first to admit it was no walk in the park.
 If you are short on time and don’t want the headache of planning and organizing your African adventure I would suggest organizing your safari through a tour operator.
-We’ve personally have used Yellow Zebra Safaris in the past, and they know safaris in Africa well.

 We have priced out the cost of booking on our own versus through a provider and find it sometimes can be cheaper to go through an operator.
-African lodges are very loyal to their safari operators and agents and often provide them discounts that they don’t provide to individuals organizing themselves.
+African lodges are very loyal to their safari operators and agents and often provide them with discounts that they don’t provide to individuals organizing themselves.

 There are also a number of companies that do not allow individuals to book their stays with them.
-This is largely done out of safety and to ensure their guests have a hassle free trip.
+This is largely done out of safety and to ensure their guests have a hassle-free trip.

 That being said, it is possible to organize a safari on your own.
 We recommend doing so in Southern Africa where prices are more affordable, infrastructure is more advanced, and roads/internet/information is more prevalent.
 We did a self-drive in Kruger National Park our third day on the African continent and had a wonderful time.

 Other places that are easy to do yourself are Etosha National Park, the Western Cape, and Victoria Falls.
 A general rule of thumb that we have found is the further north you get in Africa the harder (and more expensive) travel becomes.

 As always, it pays to do your research and find out what is right for your African safari.
 Check out our Hashtag Africa page for first-hand information on travel in Africa.

 Plan Your Trip to Africa